Food translations

 Vegetables

-• Espinacas con garbanzos - spinach and chick peas mixed with garlic and olive oil
+• Espinacas con garbanzos – spinach and chick peas mixed with garlic, olive oil & sometimes cumin

 • Berenjenas rebozadas - aubergine/eggplant battered and fried in olive oil